TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

    that a new pipe to the child should be created.  :data:`DEVNULL` indicates that the special file :data:`os.devnull` will be used.
-With the default settings of ``None``, no redirection will occur; the child's file handles will be inherited from the parent.
-Additionally, *stderr* can be :data:`STDOUT`, which indicates that the stderr data from the child process should be captured into the same file handle as for *stdout*.
+With the default settings of ``None``, no redirection will occur; the child's file handles will be inherited kutoka the parent.
+Additionally, *stderr* can be :data:`STDOUT`, which indicates that the stderr data kutoka the child process should be captured into the same file handle as for *stdout*.

    .. index::